equihuam/miro2bayesNet/README.md

 miro_data
 ```

-If you need to find the *board id* of interest you could use function
+If you need to find the *board id* of interest, you could use the
-`miroBoards`.
-This function queries Miro with the credentials provided,
+function `miroBoards`.
+This function queries Miro with the credentials
-and returns a tibble with the data describing boards available to that
+provided and returns a `tibble` with the data describing boards
-user.
+available to that user.

 ``` r
 miro_boards <- miroBoards(servMiro = "miro", user = "your-miro-token")